darkistaken123/Docker-Minecraft-Fabric-Server-Template/README.md

 ### Linux
 1- Head into your router config, you can access by typing `ipconfig` in windows and searching for `ethernet default gateway`.
 After logging into your router head into the `port forwarding`, fill in a **new rule** with the `external port` being the one you set in your **.env** file as `SERVER_PORT`, and your `ethernet IPv4` as `internal ip adress` or if you are Host you can easily log in with the `localhost:ServerPort`.

-After this two steps your friends should be able to connect with `Your Public IP:ServerPort`.
+After this step your friends should be able to connect with `Your Public IP:ServerPort`.
 If you don't know your public ip or you want to check if the port is open [Click Here](https://www.portchecktool.com/).

 ## Common Issues